riccardorestagno/list-parser-bot/README.md

-Buzzfeed Reddit Bot
+List Parser Bot
 =========================

 Description
 ===========

-Reddit bot that posts list articles from BuzzFeed, Business Insider and CollegeHumor to Reddit
+Reddit bot that posts list articles from BuzzFeed, Business Insider and Polygon to Reddit.

 Dependencies